bareboat-necessities/lysmarine_gen/README.md

 - Connect 12v power
 - Power on.
 Wait for about 45 seconds on the first boot.

-NOTE: The default password for root account is 'changeme'.
+NOTE: The default password for the root account is 'changeme'.

 NOTE: Do not connect USB3.0 devices to coremp135 USB2.0 ports.

+NOTE: If you are not using PyPilot as an autopilot, you can still use it as a heading source by connecting and calibrating pypilot supported i2c IMU (calibration is done via pypilot web UI).
+You do not need to connect pypilot motor controller in that case.

 # Access from browser